The Grianán of Aileach

 Today archaeologists know that the chronicles7 which placed the time of the Dagda and the legendary construction of the Grianán to around the eighteenth century BCE, have little basis in fact.
 This fort, like other similar ringforts in Ireland, dates from the Iron Age, c.
 500 BCE—c.
 500 CE.

 Yet even in the twentieth century a prominent archaeologist would confidently suggest that, whatever the historical basis–or lack thereof–for the Dadga and his construction of the Grianán, “…if the historians, writing about the sixth century A.D., told of the structure a story which implied that it antedated the coming of the iron-age people-say about 400 B.C.- we may take it that they had good reason for their belief.”
-8 A now-ruined mound outside the fort walls was described in 1835 as being surrounded by a circle of 10 stones lying down and pointed toward the center.9 This tumulus may have contained a burial dating from the end of the Stone Age.10
+8 A now-lost tumulus, perhaps a passage tomb, outside the fort walls was described in 1835 as being surrounded by a circle of 10 stones lying down and pointed toward the center.9 This tumulus may have contained a burial dating from the end of the Stone Age.10

 There is indeed evidence of a structure–from long before the Iron Age–occupying what was to become the site of the Grianán of Aileach.
 The ancient geographer Ptolemy of Alexandria drew a map of the world in the second century CE which shows the Grianán as one of only five Irish sites to be noted.11 There is a debate today in the archeological community as to whether or not the stone fort that we know as the Grianán of Aileach was actually the royal site of Aileach, the palace of the Ui Néill.
 The evidence seems to have shifted in favor of the nearby townland of Elaghmore in Co.
 Derry.12

 The only remains of the earlier structure on top of Greenan Mountain consist now of three much-degraded earthen banks surrounding the fort.
-These are probably the remnants of a hillfort from the late Bronze Age.
-There is evidence of an ancient trackway running through these banks and leading into the enclosure at the top of the hill.13
+These are probably the remnants of a hillfort from the late Bronze Age, or even the Neolithic.
+There is evidence of an ancient trackway running through these banks and leading into the enclosure at the top of the hill.13 The full extent of these defensive structures may be noted in the aerial nodes of the VR tour, above.

 Eoghan was a leader of the Ui Néill, the northern clan descended from Niall of the Nine Hostages.
 Eoghan began a dynasty that brought forth the High Kings of Ireland for more than 500 years.15 The Grianán of Aileach was their symbolic capital from c.
 790 CE until the twelfth century.
 It was to this fort that one of its most famous monarchs, Muircheartach of the Leather Cloaks, brought many hostages with him after his march through Ireland in 941.
 A verse from the Book of Invasions celebrates this triumph: